jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/webArchitecture/restAndCrud/restAndCrud.md

 ### Summation
-REST is a concept, whereas RESTful is an adjective, used to indicate that a particual web service, lives up to the concept of REST.
+REST is a concept, whereas RESTful is an adjective, used to indicate that a particular web service, lives up to the concept of REST.

 ## CRUD